jdcloudcom/en/mktcontent/产品/product/fundesc/Product_Fundesc_75.md

 			{
 				"funcName":"",
 				"funcTitle":"Migration of Library as a Whole",
-				"funcP":"Migration of the Whole Library is a shortcut for batch creation of synchronous tasks provided by data integration which can quickly upload all the tables in MySQL library to the data calculation service, greatly improving the transporting capacity"
+				"funcP":"Migration of the Whole Library is a shortcut for batch creation of synchronous tasks provided by data integration which can quickly upload all the tables in MySQL library to the Data Compute, greatly improving the transporting capacity"
 			}
 		]
 	}